 Angela Marshall Flaniken, a native of Alabama, is an adjunct faculty member at Samford University.
 She is an active freelance musician, performing regularly with the Alabama Symphony and the Stratford String Quartet.
 She has been on the roster of many orchestras, including the Cincinnati Symphony, Columbus (Ohio) Symphony, Boston Chamber Orchestra, Handel-Haydn Society, Aspen Festival Orchestra, Aspen Chamber Orchestra and the Louisville Orchestra.
 Flaniken received her training from the University of Louisville and Boston University, completing the bachelor and master of music degrees.
 Her teachers include Walter Trampler, Masao Kawasaki and Eugene Lehner.

-Jeffrey Z. Flaniken (violin and music theory) has been a faculty member at Samford University since 1995.
-He is enjoying a multifaceted vocation as teacher, soloist, recitalist, orchestral player and chamber music performer.
+Jeffrey Z. Flaniken (Violin, String Quartet, Chamber Music, and Music Theory) has been a faculty member at Samford University since 1994.
+He is enjoying a multifaceted vocation as teacher, soloist, recitalist, orchestral player, and chamber music performer.
 He began his performing career by winning a chair in the Louisville Orchestra at the age of seventeen.
-He has also played with the Alabama, Cincinnati and Atlanta orchestras; the Tanglewood and Aspen Festival orchestras; the Cincinnati Ballet and Opera orchestras; the Cincinnati Chamber Orchestra and many others.
-Locally, Flaniken has performed on the Birmingham Chamber Music Society Series, BAMA, Artburst, City Stages, the Festival of Arts and the Gerhart Chamber Music Festival.
+He has also played with the Alabama, Cincinnati, and Atlanta orchestras; the Tanglewood and Aspen Festival orchestras; the Cincinnati Ballet and Opera orchestras; the Cincinnati Chamber Orchestra and many others.
+Locally, Mr. Flaniken has performed on the Birmingham Chamber Music Society Series, BAMA, Artburst, City Stages, The Festival of Arts, and the Gerhart Chamber Music Festival.
 He studied with Dorothy Delay, Hyo Kang, Masao Kawasaki and Kurt Sassmansshaus at Philadelphia College of the Performing Arts and at Cincinnati College-Conservatory of Music.
 He has also studied with Simon Fischer in London.
-He enjoys playing chamber music with his wife, Angela, and raising their three sons Ian, John and Jim.
-Tennis is his main hobby.
+He enjoys playing in the Samford String Quartet with his wife Angela, and Samuel and Caroline Nordlund.
+The quartet has performed and taught in many states.
+They also have performed in England and France.
+In January of 2010, Professor Flaniken in conjunction with his wife Angela, Donald Sanders, Kevin Kozak and Sarana Chou released a recording of 21st-century chamber music presenting music of Lansky, Jensen and Chou.
+He has also participated on recordings of the Alabama Symphony, the Atlanta Symphony, National Geographic television show and the John Denver Christmas Special.
+He and his wife have three grown sons and tennis is his main hobby.

 Dr. Kathryn Fouse is Professor of Music and Associate Dean for the Division of Music at Samford University in Birmingham, Alabama.
 In addition to her commitment to education, she continues to maintain an active career as a virtuoso pianist and a professional accompanist.
 She graduated cum laude from Baylor University with the bachelor of music degree in piano performance and received the master of music degree in piano from Southern Illinois University at Edwardsville.
 She earned the doctor of musical arts degree in piano performance at the University of North Texas.
 Her major teachers include Eugenia O'Reilly, Dr. David Albee and Dr. Ruth Slenczynska.
 Before joining Samford, Fouse served on the faculties of the University of North Texas (Denton, Texas), Texas Wesleyan University (Fort Worth, Texas), Collin County Community College (Plano, Texas) and Lon Morris College (Jacksonville, Texas).
 Having developed a strong interest in contemporary music, Fouse frequently presents lecture-recitals in an effort to bring greater understanding of this music to audiences.
 In 1992, Fouse was the national recipient of the Merle Montgomery Doctoral Grant awarded by Mu Phi Epsilon for her research into the Surrealist movement and its influence on American composers.
 Her special interest in the study and performance of American piano music of the 20th century has resulted in invitations to present her research in lecture-recitals at such prestigious institutions as the University of Illinois, Baylor University, the Dallas Art Museum, Gothenburg University (Sweden) and the Norwegian State Academy of Music (Oslo).In addition to her solo performances, Fouse is in great demand as a professional accompanist.
 She has collaborated with such artists as Timofei Dokschidzer, Edward H. Tarr, David Bilger, Ronald Barron, James Thompson, Vincent diMartino, Leonard Candelaria, Andrei Ikov, Steven Mead and Dale Underwood.
 She has served as staff accompanist for many international competitions and festivals, including conferences of the International Trumpet Guild, the North American Saxophone Alliance, the European Trumpet Days, the Moscow International Trumpet Competition and Festival and the prestigious ARD International Trumpet Competition in Munich, Germany.
 In 1996, Fouse was awarded the Marian Bowker Davidson Accompanying Award by Mu Phi Epsilon to travel to Saratov, Russia, to participate in the first Vassily Brandt International Trumpet Solo Competition and Festival.